Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Quantum energy teleportation under equilibrium environments

 \subsection{Equilibrium bosonic environments}

-Suppose the initial state is a mixed state of eigenstates of $ H_{AB} $, such as a thermal state.
-The energy output is less than the weighted sum of the maximum $E_{\text{out}}$ from each eigenstate.
-This suggests that a more efficient QET may exist for mixed states.
-Recall that we have analytical results for the energy output of the four distinct eigenstates given by Eq. (\ref{eeig}).
-Therefore, the environmental influence on energy output can be analyzed by studying how the weighting factors of these eigenstates vary.
+Suppose that the initial state is a mixture of the eigenstates of $H_{AB}$, for example, a thermal state.
+Because the same control parameter $\theta$ must be used for the whole mixed state, the maximal energy output of the mixture is generally smaller than the weighted sum of the individually optimized outputs of the eigenstates.
+This suggests that the QET performance of mixed states is nontrivial.
+As shown in Eq.~(\ref{eeig}), we already have analytical expressions for the energy output of the four eigenstates.
+Therefore, the environmental influence on $E_{\text{out}}$ can be analyzed by studying how the populations of these eigenstates vary.

-The system population in bosonic reservoirs is not reversible; the ground state has the maximum population, and in the high-temperature limit, all states exhibit equal population.
-This results in a relatively minor contribution of the excited states to energy output.
-Although the maximum \(E_{\text{out}}\) of excited states when considered in isolation is greater than that of the ground state, this advantage is insufficient to counterbalance the negative contributions from the ground state at the same parameter $\theta$ when taking the populations.
-Consequently, the \(E_{\text{out}}\) predominantly depends on the ground state.
+For bosonic reservoirs, the steady-state population distribution remains ordered: the ground state has the largest population, and in the high-temperature limit the populations of all eigenstates approach each other.
+As a result, the contribution of the excited states to the energy output is relatively limited.
+Although the maximal \(E_{\text{out}}\) of the excited states, when considered individually, can exceed that of the ground state, their contribution in the mixed state is not sufficient to overcome the dominant ground-state contribution under the same choice of $\theta$.
+Consequently, \(E_{\text{out}}\) is governed predominantly by the ground-state population.

-In the bosonic case, if the parameters of both reservoirs are identical, the system reaches the steady state of $H_{AB}$.
-We denote the equilibrium temperature as $T = T_1=T_2$.
-The energy output exhibits a brief plateau as temperature increases, followed by a quick decline, as shown in Fig. \ref{eqbte} $(\text{a}_1)$.
-The plateau duration increases for systems with higher energy levels $\varepsilon$, which can be explained by the suppressed thermal excitation at low temperatures, as illustrated in Fig. \ref{eqbte} $(\text{a}_2)$.
+In the bosonic case, when the two reservoirs are identical and share the same temperature, the system reaches the thermal equilibrium state associated with $H_{AB}$.
+We denote the equilibrium temperature by $T=T_A=T_B$.
+As shown in Fig.~\ref{eqbte} $(\text{a}_1)$, the energy output exhibits a short plateau as the temperature increases, followed by a rapid decline.
+The width of this plateau increases for systems with larger energy levels $\varepsilon$, which can be understood from the suppression of thermal excitation at low temperatures, as illustrated in Fig.~\ref{eqbte} $(\text{a}_2)$.